 If you paid attention, you might have realized that the pointy end of the skewer stick is on the opposite side of the alligator clips so that they can be inserted and secured to a piece of foam.

 With all the pieces secured to the clips, they are “primer ready”.
 Primer prepares the plastic surface for paint.
 It also provides a consistent base color so that you are not airbrushing your color to the original plastic colors.
 On top of that, because the primer gives you a very flat looking color, any surface imperfection can easily be detected.

 Okay, most of the pieces got primer on at this stage.
 The clear parts, of course, don’t need any primer.

 I haven’t done this for a while so that primer application is not very even.
 I found the Tamiya surface primer difficult to use and is quite expensive.
 I will have to look for an alternative.
 Anyone got any suggestions?

-This is a lot of work even for a HG model….
+This is a lot of work even for an HG model….
 HG models got a lot of pieces these days.
 The color separation is better than the old kits but still not as good as the MG models.
-Of course the MG models are bigger and that means more paint and time will be required to finish them, too.
+Of course, the MG models are bigger and that means more paint and time will be required to finish them, too.

 I am happy that the arms of Seraphim Gundam are turning out okay.
 The plastic pieces were pretty uneven in the beginning.

 After working on it for a while, I got the first pass of color painted on the parts.
 The color is a bit off for some parts so I will have to do a second pass.
 I was airbrushing them at night and my light source is not pure white.
 So that introduced some color errors.
 Hopefully, I can find more time in the coming weekends to continue with this gunpla.